 Bullock Elementary Counseling Program Mission and Vision Statement

-The school counselor provides a safe environment where students feel socially and emotionally supported which enables them to thrive as productive members of the school community.
-Through guidance, responsive services and system supports, students will reach future goals and be lifelong learners.
+The school counselor provides a safe environment where students feel socially and emotionally supported, which enables them to thrive as productive members of the school community.
+Through guidance, responsive services, and system supports, students will reach future goals and be lifelong learners.

-The vision for Bullock Elementary counseling program is to ensure that students reach their full potential both now and in the future by providing support in their emotional, academic, and social needs.
+The vision for the Bullock Elementary counseling program is to ensure that students reach their full potential both now and in the future by providing support in their emotional, academic, and social needs.

 What can my counselor do for me?